sage-code/eve/manual/classes.md

 ```

 **Initialization**
-Objects can be declared and initialize in a single statement using operator ":=" with constructor or can be declared first using "<:" and initialize later using operator ":=" with the constructor call.
+Objects can be declared and initialize in a single statement using operator ":=" with constructor or can be declared first using "∈" and initialize later using operator ":=" with the a constructor call.

 ## Comparing objects
 We can use comparison operators: "==" and "=" with objects.
 First comparison "==" will compare the object location.
 If the objects have same location they are also equal.
 Second compare object class and object attributes.
 If is the same class and all attributes are equal the objects are equivalent.

 **Example:**
 ```
-method main():
+method main:
   Integer: o,n; -- boxed  Integers
 process
   o := 1;